NeurIPS 2022 Guidance for Workshop Proposals

 Workshops are not a venue for work that has been previously published in other conferences on machine learning or related fields.
 Work that is presented at the main NeurIPS conference should not appear in a workshop, including as part of an invited talk.
 Organizers should make this clear in their calls and explain in their proposal how they will discourage the presentation of already finalized machine learning work.

 Workshops should allow for the choice of attendance based on content.
-Good workshops will put talk titles up publicly prior to site publication and note the archival status of their submissions.
+Good workshops will put talk titles up publicly before site publication and note the archival status of their submissions.
 Organizers should articulate how they will do this.

 Organizing a workshop is a complex task, and proposals should outline the organizational experience and skills of the proposed organizers (as a team).
 We encourage junior researchers to be involved in workshop organization but prefer some collective experience in organizing a complex event.